 - You and/or your instructor may find it helpful to discuss the accommodation plan, especially if there are questions about how things should be put in place – Disability Services is a resource for both you and your instructor.

 - If meeting in person is not possible, you can arrange other means such as phone or online session.

 - The important thing is that both you and your instructor are comfortable with your accommodation plan.
-By communicating directly with each instructor you ensure any questions or concerns can be addressed early on.
+By communicating directly we can ensure any questions or concerns are addressed early on.
 Disability Services should be consulted to resolve any concerns.

 When you meet, introduce yourself